AsifJishan/Utho/README.md

 ### For iOS Users

-iOS version coming soon!
+iOS version will be here, inshaAllah!
 For now, you'll need to build from source on a Mac with Xcode.

 ### For Linux Users